sergio-sastre/AndroidUiTestingUtils/README.md

 ## Standard UI testing

 For standard UI testing, you can use the same approach as for snapshot testing Activities.
-In case you do not want to use ActivityScenario at all in your tests, the following TestRules and methods are provided:
+The following TestRules and methods are provided:

 ```kotlin